Bottom-up: The key to innovative corporate culture

 • Potential customer benefits

-3. The team then presents the suggestions to department management.
-This assesses feasibility, costs/benefits and strategic relevance and forwards a possible action plan to management.
+3. The team then presents its proposals to the department head.
+This assesses feasibility, cost/benefit and strategic relevance and forwards a possible action plan to management.

-4. Management reviews the proposal from overall aspects such as market potential and resource allocation and initiates the next steps.
+4. The management examines the proposal under overarching aspects such as market potential and resource allocation and initiates the next steps.

-In this way, the improvement potential originally identified by an individual developer becomes a corporate strategy.
-The software solution is further developed in a customer-oriented manner — initiated by the operational base, validated by managers at the strategic level.
+In this way, the improvement potential originally identified by a single developer becomes the company strategy.
+The software solution is further developed in a customer-oriented manner – initiated by the operational base, validated by managers at the strategic level.

 The bottom-up approach with desk sharing

-Desk sharing represents a paradigmatic change in modern work environments and embodies the philosophy of the bottom-up approach like hardly any other method.
-Traditional work models were characterized by fixed jobs with clearly assigned areas for different levels of hierarchy.
-But with the changing work culture, it became clear that a lot of potential is being lost here.
+Desk sharing represents a paradigmatic shift in modern working environments and embodies the philosophy of the bottom-up approach like no other method.
+Traditional work models were characterized by fixed workplaces with clearly assigned areas for different hierarchical levels.
+But with the changing work culture, it became clear that a lot of potential was being lost.

-A group of workers sit together at a table and seem to be discussing something
+A group of workers sits together at a table and seems to be discussing something

-Because the bottom-up revolution starts precisely in operational reality: right at the workplace.
-That makes desk sharing to an ideal environment for bottom-up concepts.
-Flexible desk sharing solutions such as Flexopus enable your employees to design their work environment in a self-determined manner.
+Because the bottom-up revolution begins precisely with operational reality: directly at the workplace.
+This makes Desk Sharing an ideal environment for bottom-up concepts.
+Flexible desk sharing solutions such as Flexopus enable your employees to design their work environment independently.

 Instead of rigid assignments, employees decide for themselves which desk they want to work at today.
-This leads to more collaboration between departments and promotes new ideas that would never have taken place in a top-down approach.
+This leads to more collaboration between departments and encourages new ideas that would never have occurred in a top-down approach.

 The software democratizes workplace booking and gives employees back autonomy.
-Through intuitive booking interfaces and real-time availability, you create exactly the flexibility that characterizes bottom-up approaches — and also gain important insights that help you optimize utilization and to reduce costs.
+Through intuitive booking interfaces and real-time availabilities, they create exactly the flexibility that characterizes bottom-up approaches – and gain important insights that help you optimize utilization and reduce costs.

-What are the benefits of the bottom-up approach?
+What are the advantages of the bottom-up approach?

-The bottom-up approach is more than just a management method — it brings appreciation for your employees back to your company.
-Because actively participating in entrepreneurial processes not only has a positive effect on the success of your company, but also on the satisfaction of your team.
+The bottom-up approach is more than a management method – it brings appreciation for your employees back into your company.
+Actively shaping business processes not only has a positive impact on the success of your company, but also on the satisfaction of your team.

-Today, employees have changed expectations of their employer, which are favored on a bottom-up basis.
-Today's talents value...
+Nowadays, employees have different expectations of their employers, which are encouraged by the bottom-up principle.
+Today's talents value…

-But the bottom-up concept also has key benefits for your company:
+But the bottom-up concept also offers key benefits for your company:

 • Overcoming hierarchical communication barriers

-• Direct exchange of information between all levels of the company
+• Direct exchange of information between all company levels

 • Adaptive adaptability of the organization